Generalization in the Face of Adaptivity: A Bayesian Perspective: Abstract

 \section{Abstract}

-Repeated use of a data sample via adaptively chosen queries can rapidly lead to overfitting, wherein the issued queries yield answers on the sample that differ wildly from the values of those queries on the underlying data distribution.
-Differential privacy provides a tool to ensure generalization despite adaptively-chosen queries~\cite{DFHPR15,BNSSSU21,JLNRSS20}, but its worst-case nature means that it cannot, for example, yield improved results for low-variance queries.
-In this paper, we give a simple new characterization that illuminates the core problem of adaptive data analysis.
-We show explicitly that the harms of adaptivity come from the covariance between the behavior of future queries and a Bayes factor-based measure of how much information about the data sample was encoded in the responses given to past queries.
-We leverage this intuition to introduce a new stability notion; we then use it to prove new generalization results for the most basic noise-addition mechanisms (Laplace and Gaussian noise addition), with guarantees that scale with the variance of the queries rather than the square of their range.
-Our characterization opens the door to new insights and new algorithms for the fundamental problem of achieving generalization in adaptive data analysis.
+Repeated use of a data sample via adaptively chosen queries can rapidly lead to overfitting, wherein the empirical evaluation of queries on the sample significantly deviates from their mean with respect to the underlying data distribution.
+It turns out that simple noise addition algorithms suffice to prevent this issue, and differential privacy-based analysis of these algorithms shows that they can handle an asymptotically optimal number of queries.
+However, differential privacy's worst-case nature entails scaling such noise to the range of the queries even for highly-concentrated queries, or introducing more complex algorithms.

+In this paper, we prove that straightforward noise-addition algorithms already provide variance-dependent guarantees that also extend to unbounded queries.
+This improvement stems from a novel characterization that illuminates the core problem of adaptive data analysis.
+We show that the harm of adaptivity results from the covariance between the new query and a Bayes factor-based measure of how much information about the data sample was encoded in the responses given to past queries.
+We then leverage this characterization to introduce a new data-dependent stability notion that can bound this covariance.